sudorandom/kmcd.dev/content/posts/2026/hidden-cost-of-google-protobuf-value/index.md

 ### Polymorphism: Use `google.protobuf.Any`
 When data conforms to a known set of pre-compiled schemas, wrap the fields in an `Any` message.
 It records a clean `type_url` string alongside raw compiled binary bytes.
 * **Pros:** Highly compact (212 bytes for a medium payload) and fast.
-Processing is roughly 11x faster than using generic values.
+Marshaling is over 35x faster than using generic values.
 * **Cons:** Requires compile-time schema awareness for all incoming types.
 Crucially, the consuming service must have the exact generated Go types compiled and registered in its binary to cleanly unpack the message (e.g., via `anypb.UnmarshalTo()`).
 If the global protobuf registry lacks the specific type matching the incoming `type_url`, unmarshaling will fail.
 This strict coupling highlights why `Any` is a schema-dispatch mechanism, not a drop-in replacement for fully unstructured JSON.
 Additionally, `Any` carries the wire overhead of serializing the `type_url` string (e.g., `type.googleapis.com/package.Message`), which adds a few dozen bytes depending on your package name length.
 This explains the size increases for `Any` visible in the benchmark charts compared to native static Protobuf.

 ## Recommendations